-The INL1 is divided in two parts (INL1a and INL1b) and it is individual work.
+The INL1 is individual work.
 The Lab exercises are examination on site.
 A supplementary protocol answering a set of relevant questions needs to be submitted at individual basis in Canvas.
 Each lab module needs to be passed in order to pass this examination moment.